Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Noise Resistance Analysis

 In this section, we analyze the robustness of our \ac{qkd} protocol under noise.
 Using the parameters from the security analysis, we determine the optimal \ac{qw} configuration for a given $P$ and the corresponding $c$, then compute the secret key rate $r$ and identify noise levels where $r > 0$.
 A physical implementation is not yet possible; otherwise, one could measure $p_{i,j}^{z}$ and $p_{i,j}^{w}$ (Equation~\ref{eq:prob_shannon_entropy}) to calculate $H(A_z|B_z)$ and $H(A_w|B_w)$ for Equation~\ref{eq:r_alice_system}.
-Since such an implementation does not yet exist, we have to consider noise models to estimate the \ac{qer} of the \ac{qkd} protocol based on the type of \ac{qw} employed, a standard approach referenced in several works~\cite{qer_estimate_qkd,vlachou_qkd_quantum_walks}.
+Since such an implementation does not yet exist, we instead use noise models to estimate the \ac{qer}, a standard approach in the literature~\cite{qer_estimate_qkd,vlachou_qkd_quantum_walks}.